francoisschmerber/Natixis_Datacamp/README.md

 5. Decoder to do the prediction task.
 (Input = speech vector representation, stock prices, other features)
 6. Other technique details (how to represent missing speeches)

+For more details, refer to the pdf report.

 @Thomas Kessous, Xinyu Liu, Manan Gupta, François Schmerber, Wanqi Hong